Contact us

 If you think you are having a stroke, it is crucial to call emergency services immediately.
 Recognizing symptoms such as sudden numbness or weakness in the face, arm, or leg (especially on one side of the body), confusion, trouble speaking, difficulty seeing, severe headache, or trouble walking can save your life.

-Other Common Causes of Strokes
+What Are Some Other Common Causes of Strokes?

 Here are a few other common factors that, especially when combined with methamphetamine use, can increase your chances of experiencing a stroke: